 The future economy investor partnership programme brings together:

-Innovate UK’s expertise in identifying innovation and using grant funding to change the risk profile of businesses investor partners’ aligned funding and expertise in identifying opportunities and teams that can best use extra investment finance.
 This approach aims to provide you with support for research and development and access to the capital investment you need to develop and commercialise your innovations.

-Innovate UK provides support for your investment readiness and for engaging with suitable investors via Innovate UK Edge and Innovate UK KTN.
-In the first instance you should contact Innovate UK Edge for support in understanding your readiness for investment and also to look at your wider strategy for growth.
+Innovate UK provides support for your investment readiness and for engaging with suitable investors via Innovate UK EDGE and Innovate UK KTN.
+In the first instance you should contact Innovate UK EDGE for support in understanding your readiness for investment and also to look at your wider strategy for growth.

 You should also contact Innovate UK KTN to establish if there are specific programmes for connecting businesses in your sector to relevant investors.
 Support and connections to sector specific investors may also be provided by the relevant Catapults.